 I used fresh mint from our garden here.
 It’s thriving so well.
 I mean, I’ll never use it all before the season ends.
 Of course with all that mint lying around, I opted to use actual fresh mint in this nice cream with just a touch of mint extract to really bump it up.
 If you don’t want to use fresh mint or can’t access, feel free to use just mint extract.
 I would recommend starting with a ¾ teaspoon and taste accordingly.
 Remember, you can always add more, but you can’t take out.

 What’s your favourite ice cream flavour?
 Hands down it’s mint chocolate chip for me, but close is chocolate chip cookie dough and strawberry.
 But, really, can you go wrong with any flavour?

 Hope you love this easy mint chocolate chip banana ice cream recipe as much as we do!

 If you make this mint chocolate banana ice cream, be sure to leave a comment below.
 Love to know how you enjoyed!
 Thank you!

 Mint Chocolate Chip Banana Ice Cream

-- 1/2 tsp mint extract -or to taste
+- ½ teaspoon mint extract (or to taste)

-- Place bananas in food processor and blitz for a minute or two.
+- Place bananas in food processor and process for a minute or two.
 Bananas will look a bit crumbly.
-Stop processor and scrape side and continue again for a minute or two until smooth and creamy.
+Stop processor and scrape sides of processor with a spatula.
+Then, continue blending again for another minute or two until the mixture is smooth and creamy.

-- Add remainder of ingredients and blitz a minute or two until ingredients are combined.
+- Add remainder of ingredients and process a minute or two until ingredients are combined.
 If you want more mint flavour, add a little mint extract at a time.
 Remember, too much will make it bitter.
-Pour into a pan (I used a standard sized bread pan lined with wax paper.
-Freeze 3-4 hours.
-Enjoy!